Kyuchumimo/micropython-sn76489/README.md

 https://www.youtube.com/watch?v=EC8a8s6aKmg

-Supports Master System .VGM (v1.50) files from DefleMask Legacy.
+Supports Sega Master System .VGM (v1.50) files from DefleMask Legacy.
 To import the .VGM files please use Thonny IDE.

 You can use a PWM signal (3584229 Hz, 50% Duty cycle) as a clock signal without any problem.